-Our board of directors may change our operating policies and strategies without prior notice or stockholder approval, the effects of which may be adverse.
+Our Board of Directors may change our operating policies and strategies without prior notice or stockholder approval, the effects of which may be adverse.

-Our board of directors has the authority to modify or waive our current operating policies and strategies without prior notice and without stockholder approval.
+Our Board of Directors has the authority to modify or waive our current operating policies and strategies without prior notice and without stockholder approval.
 We cannot predict the effect any changes to our current operating policies, investment criteria and strategies would have on our business, net asset value, operating results and value of our stock.
-However, the effects might be adverse, which could negatively impact our ability to pay you dividends and cause you to lose all or part of your investment.
-Moreover, we will have significant flexibility in investing the net proceeds from any future offerings of our common stock and may use the net proceeds from such offerings in ways with which investors may not agree or for purposes other than those currently contemplated.
+However, the effects might be adverse, which could negatively impact our ability to pay you distributions and cause you to lose all or part of your investment.
+Moreover, we will have significant flexibility in investing the net proceeds from any future offerings and may use the net proceeds from such offerings in ways with which investors may not agree or for purposes other than those contemplated at the time of the offering.

-We will be subject to corporate-level income tax if we are unable to qualify as a regulated investment company ("RIC") under Subchapter M of the Code, which will adversely affect our results of operations and financial condition.
+We will be subject to corporate-level U.S. federal income tax if we are unable to maintain our status as a regulated investment company under Subchapter M of the Code, which will adversely affect our results of operations and financial condition.

-We have elected to be treated as a RIC under the Code, which generally will allow us to avoid being subject to an entity level tax.
+We have elected to be treated as a RIC under the Code, which generally will allow us to avoid being subject to corporate-level U.S. federal income tax.
 To obtain and maintain RIC tax treatment under the Code, we must meet the following annual distribution, income source and asset diversification requirements: